PodcastGenerator/PodcastGenerator/README.md

 http://podcastgenerator.net/demo

 ## Copyright
-This repository includes PHP getID3 written by James Heinrich and Bootstrap from Twitter, Inc. and The Bootstrap Authors
+This repository includes PHP getID3 written by James Heinrich and Bootstrap from Twitter, Inc. and The Bootstrap Authors.
+Thanks to Font Awesome for several fonts and stylesheets.